The 7 Best CRMs for Nonprofits: How to Choose the Right One

 Who Is Neon CRM Not For?

-Neon CRM suspiciously lacks many of the smart, AI-driven tools that some platforms offer.
+Neon CRM lacks many of the smart, AI-driven tools that some platforms offer.
 Organizations that need to work as efficiently as possible with limited staff or those who need smart reporting, recommendations, and data analysis should probably look elsewhere.

 Neon CRM Pricing